 Zinzirli Mosque is located in the southwestern part of the city of Serres, in one of its most densely populated neighborhoods.
-It is a medium-sized mosque, with a central quadrangular space that on three sides, east, north and west, is surrounded by a two-storey colonnaded portico.
+It is a medium-sized mosque, with a central quadrangular space that on three sides, east, north, and west, is surrounded by a two-story colonnaded portico.

-One the north side, where the entrance is located, you see the colonnaded porch, which is covered by a dome in the middle and boat shaped domes on the sides.
-The gallery is built with carved alabaster using isodome art, while the main body of the mosque is built with brick enclosure, where the carved stones are surrounded by plinths.
+On the north side, where the entrance is located, you see the colonnaded porch, which is covered by a dome in the middle and boat-shaped domes on the sides.
+The gallery is built with carved alabaster using isodomic art, while the main body of the mosque is built with a brick enclosure, where the carved stones are surrounded by plinths.

 Architecturally and morphologically, the Zinzirli Mosque is part of a group of late 16th-century buildings preserved in Istanbul and are now considered buildings of the Sinan School, the great architect of the classical period of Ottoman architecture.